CSCfi/csc-user-guide/docs/apps/maestro.md

 To run such a script in Puhti you first need to initialize Maestro with `module load maestro` and then run the script.

-The following video tutorial walks you through it:
+The following video tutorial walks you through it (Taito and Puhti work similarly):

 [![Maestro Standalone](http://img.youtube.com/vi/oQDLa6Bh-q4/0.jpg)](http://www.youtube.com/watch?v=oQDLa6Bh-q4 "Maestro Standalone")